Program includes National Certification & Externship Opportunity

 - Students should have or be pursuing a high school diploma or GED .

-- There is a National Certification exam available to students who successfully complete this program:
+- There are National Certification exam available to students who successfully complete this program:

 Externship / Hands on Training / Practicum